Babette Moeller

 Contact

 Babette Moeller, a distinguished scholar and educational R&D leader, is dedicated to improving the quality of math instruction and ensuring all K–16 students, including those with disabilities, benefit from educational innovations and reforms.
-She has deep expertise in universal design, professional learning, research, technology-supported programs, key factors in scaling up effective programs, and formative and summative evaluation.
+As a staff member of EDC’s Center for Children and Technology, she brings more than 40 years of expertise in universal design, professional learning, research, technology-supported programs, key factors in scaling up effective programs, and formative and summative evaluation.

-Moeller leads initiatives that deepen understanding of effective strategies to enhance the quality of STEM teaching and learning.
-She is the lead author of Math for All (Corwin Press), a K–5 professional learning program that has demonstrated promise for increasing teachers’ preparedness and comfort in teaching students with disabilities, improving classroom practices, and enhancing students’ performance in mathematics.
+Babette leads initiatives that deepen understanding of effective strategies to enhance the quality of STEM teaching and learning.
+She is the lead author of Math for All (Corwin Press), a successful K–8 professional learning program that has demonstrated promise for increasing teachers’ preparedness and comfort in teaching students with disabilities, improving classroom practices, and enhancing students’ performance in mathematics.
+With funding from a U.S. Department of Education Innovation and Research (EIR) grant, she is currently leading work to expand Math for All to schools in five states: Illinois, Montana, New Jersey, New Mexico, and New York.